anunayamar/InformaticaTestCode/README.md

 1. To launch the file execute the `Launcher.java`
 2. `Launcher.java` will ask for input file name.
 Please enter full path.
 Example `c:\Sample\my_input_text.txt`.
 3. Finally, it will generate a file called `final_result`.
-It will contain the unique words in ascending order.
+It will contain the unique words in ascending order, used `String` `compareTo` method to sort.

 # Architecture